At TODAY we take care to recommend items we hope you’ll enjoy! Just so you know, TODAY may get a small share of the revenue.

 Why you want it: This indoor tree has shiny leaves to add cheer to any indoor space.
 Its stems can be braided for a tidy topiary effect we love.

-Why you want it: This is a trailing indoor house plant that loves to make its way down from mantles or bookshelves.
+Why you want it: This is a trailing indoor houseplant that loves to make its way down mantles or bookshelves.
 Its perky, dark green leaves come to a heart shape where they meet the stems.

-How to care for it: This may be the quintessential easy indoor plant.
-It thrives in a range of lighting conditions from low to sunny, preferring indirect light.
+How to care for it: This may be the quintessentially easy indoor plant.
+It thrives in a range of lighting conditions, from low to sunny, preferring indirect light.
 It does well anywhere close to standard room temperature.
 Let the surface of the soil dry between watering; it should not be constantly wet.

-Why you want it: A whole array of small indoor house plants with textured, shiny, often colorful leaves fit into this category.
-Some popular and attractive—and easy-to-manage—indoor varieties include watermelon, red-edge, and ripple peperomias.
+Why you want it: A whole array of small indoor houseplants with textured, shiny, often colorful leaves fit into this category.
+Some popular, attractive and easy-to-manage indoor varieties include watermelon, red-edge and ripple peperomias.

-How to care for it: Peperomias favor indoor temps from about 60 to 75 degrees and medium or low lighting conditions.
+How to care for it: Peperomias favor indoor temperatures from about 60 to 75 degrees and medium or low-lighting conditions.
 The surface of the soil should dry out between watering.

-Why you want it: This lovely indoor tree (actually a species of ficus) has large, dark-green leaves that seem to form the vague outline of a fiddle or violin — that's how it gets its name.
+Why you want it: This lovely indoor tree (actually a species of ficus) has large, dark green leaves that seem to form the vague outline of a fiddle or violin — that's how it got its name.

 How to care for it: This indoor plant likes room temperatures between about 65 and 75 degrees, and exposure to bright to medium light.
 The surface of the soil should dry out slightly between watering.
 If it starts to look a bit pale, try moving it to somewhere less bright.

 Why you want it: This pretty indoor house palm is a great inspiration if you're dreaming of tropical climates — or just trying to conjure the look in your home decor.
-It can grow to about seven feet for a dramatic touch in a room, but a smaller pot will keep it contained if you'd like it to stay smaller
+It can grow to about 7-feet tall for a dramatic touch in a room, but a smaller pot will keep it contained if you'd like it to stay smaller